exercism/v3/languages/rust/reference/implementing-a-concept-exercise.md

 ## Inspiration

-When implementing an exercise, it can be very useful to look at already-implemented Rust exercises like the [numbers][concept-exercise-numbers] or [enums][concept-exercise-enums] exercises.
+When implementing an exercise, it can be very useful to look at already-implemented Rust exercises like the [numbers][concept-exercise-numbers] exercise.
 You can also check the exercise's [general concepts documents][reference] to see if other languages have already implemented an exercise for that concept.

 ## Help